Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Related Work

 However, the generalization of current methods is still far from satisfactory for practical person re-identification.
-Taking face recognition as a good example in practice, future directions may gradually be learning from more large-scale data, in either supervised, semi-supervised, or unsupervised way.
-However, the efficiency of learning from large-scale data has been inadequately studied in person re-identification.
-As basic as the mini-batch sampler, though it plays an important role in deep metric learning \cite{Hermans2017-Triplet,Ye2020Survey}, it still has not yet been much studied.
+Taking face recognition as a good example in practice, future directions may gradually be learning from more large-scale data for better performance.
+However, the efficiency of large-scale learning has been inadequately studied in person re-identification.
+As basic as the mini-batch sampler, though it plays an important role in deep metric learning \cite{wu2017sampling-matters,Hermans2017-Triplet,Ye2020Survey}, it still has not yet been much studied.

 Beyond online hard example mining within mini batches \cite{Hermans2017-Triplet}, several methods have been proposed for hard example mining during data sampling for mini batches.
 Suh et al. \cite{suh2019stochastic} proposed a stochastic class-based hard example mining for deep metric learning.
 It uses learnable class signatures to find nearest classes, and further performs an instance-level refined search within the subset of classes found in the first stage for hard example mining.
 Besides, the Doppelganger \cite{smirnov2017doppelganger} also relies on classification layers for doppelganger mining from the predicted classification scores.
 However, these methods require classification parameters to be learned for class mining, which is intractable for large-scale classes and complex non-Euclidean matchers (\textit{e.g.} QAConv).
 In \cite{wang2017train}, all training classes are divided into subspaces by clustering on averaged class representations, and then mini batches are sampled within each subspace.
 This method requires a full forward pass of all the training data, and the clustering operation cannot easily be scaled up to large-scale classes.
 In \cite{harwood2017smart}, SmartMining was proposed, which builds an approximate nearest neighbor graph for all training samples after a full forward pass of the training data for feature extraction.
 However, this instance-level mining can be very expensive in computation, and even infeasible for complex non-Euclidean metric layers.
 In contrast, we propose and prove that sampling one example per class for class mining works well for large-scale deep metric learning without classification or instance-level mining.